w3c/wai-website/pages/standards-guidelines/wcag/index.md

 ## WCAG 2 is ISO/IEC 40500 {#iso}

-**W3C submitted WCAG 2.2 to ISO.** We expect it to be finalized through the ISO process by Q3 (August, September, October) 2025.
+**W3C submitted WCAG 2.2 to ISO.** We expect it to be finalized through the ISO process in October 2025.

 **WCAG 2.0** is approved as an ISO standard: ISO/IEC 40500:2012.
 ISO/IEC 40500 is exactly the same as the original WCAG 2.0, which is introduced above along with supporting resources.